Dillard University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Dillard University, approximately 92% of students took out student loans averaging $7,991 a year.
 That adds up to $31,964 over four years for those students.

 The student loan default rate at Dillard University is 18.3%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Dillard University Graduates Make?bachelor's degree recipients from Dillard University make around $35,400 per year during the early years of their employment.
-This is about 11% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do Dillard University Graduates Make?students who graduate with a bachelor's degree from Dillard University make about $35,400 a year during their first few years of employment after graduation.
+Unfortunately, this is 11% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Dillard University